ElevatoDigital/delta-divi-508/README.md

 * Adds text to menu hamburger button used to toggle menus and search
 * Link text is underlined
 * Changes Divi's `.screen-reader-text` class to not `display:none` so screen readers can actually see it.
+* Social icon links have text screen readers can see

 ## What this plugin will not do